-DUFF ELEMENTARY SCHOOL Duff Elementary earns special recognition as a National Title I Distinguished School National Title I Distinguished School as identi-I Conference in San Antonio, Texas.
-Schools Floyd County Superintendent Henry Webb achievement gaps among student populations, is pleased to announce that James A. Duff and must excel in state-defined adequate yearly Elementary School will be recognized as a progress (AYP) targets under NCLB for two or more consecutive years.
-As a distinguished fied by the Title I Distinguished Schools · school Duff has ensured all children have Recognition Program during the National Title access to effective instructional strategies and challenging academic content, and that all stumeeting the criteria must significantly close the dents make significant progress towards learn-
+DUFF ELEMENTARY SCHOOL

+Duff Elementary earns special recognition as a National Title I Distinguished School achievement gaps among student populations, and must excel in state-defined adequate yearly progress (AVP) targets under NCLB for two or more consecutive years.
+As a distinguished school Duff has ensured all children have access to effective instructional strategies and challenging academic content, and that all students make significant progress towards learning that content.